 In April 2012 — less than three years since opening — the National Infantry Museum welcomed its 1,000,000th visitor.
 It has received coverage in national and foreign media and is the recipient of the prestigious Thea Award by members of the themed entertainment industry.†

 The National Infantry Museum does not receive federal, state or city funding.
 Through its lease agreement with the Foundation, the Army reimburses the Foundation for approximately 30 percent of the museum’s annual operating expenses.
-The museum relies on donations, memberships and revenue-generating attractions such as the IMAX Theatre, Combat Simulators, Fife and Drum Restaurant, Soldier Store and catering to cover operating expenses.
+The museum relies on donations, memberships and revenue-generating attractions such as the theatre, Combat Simulators, Fife and Drum Restaurant, Soldier Store and catering to cover operating expenses.

 †Award for Outstanding Achievement – Museum, 17th Annual Thea Awards